gorda/istio.io/content/en/blog/2019/multicluster-version-routing/index.md

 EOF
 {{< /text >}}

-## Create a virtual service to route reviews service traffic
+## Create a virtual service to route reviews service traffic{#create-a-virtual-service-to-route-reviews-service-traffic}

 At this point, all calls to the `reviews` service will go to the local `reviews` pods (`v1`) because if you look at the source code you will see that the `productpage` implementation is simply making